cepthomas/SublimeBagOfTricks/README.md

 # What It Is
-A work-in-progress Sublime Text plugin containing odds and ends missing from other packages.
+A hodge-podge Sublime Text plugin containing odds and ends missing from or over-developed in other packages.
-The focus is not on code development but rather text processing.
-It's also an excuse to brush up on my python.
+The focus is not on code development but rather general text processing.

-Built for Windows and ST3 but most should work for other OSes and ST2.
+Built for Windows and ST3.
+Other OSes and ST2 would require some hacking.

 # Features